Meet the Team

 CO-FOUNDER & CHIEF EXECUTIVE OFFICER

-Katherine Baxter, Ph.D., became the Chief Executive Officer of ANAW-USA in Nov 2021, where she worked until founding the Human Animal Coexistence Alliance in 2024.
+Katherine Baxter, Ph.D., became the Chief Executive Officer of ANAW-USA in Nov 2021, where she worked until co-founding the Alliance for Human Animal Coexistence in 2024.
 She is also an Adjunct Professor at the University of Denver where she has taught graduate courses that explore human-animal-environment relationships in a global context.
 She holds an M.Sc. and a scholarship funded Ph.D. from the University of Edinburgh with a focus on global education pedagogies, human-animal interactions, and regenerative development practices.

-Over the last decade she has worked in academia, government, and the non-profit sector across the US, Scotland, Nepal, the Middle East, and Africa always endeavoring to create regenerative, multi-sectoral, and evidence-based solutions to complex social and environmental problems affecting both humans and other animals.
+Over the last decade she has worked in academia, government, and the non-profit sector across North America, Europe, East Africa, Southeast Asia, and the Middle East, always endeavoring to create regenerative, multi-sectoral, and evidence-based solutions to complex social and environmental problems affecting both humans and other animals.
 She is driven by a deep commitment to creating a world free of suffering for all living things.

 Email: Katherine@humananimalcoexistence.org